andrewezzat21/Maze-Generator/README.md

 # Maze Generator
-This is a maze generator using a randomized depth first search algorithm
+This is a maze generator using a randomized depth first search algorithm with a path fineder using breadth first search algorithm